A nonprofit fundraiser supportingNational Foundation for Transplants, Inc.

 9 years left

 Transplant Type: Double Lung

-The average double-lung transplant costs more than $1 million, and that’s only the beginning.
-Even with health insurance, which will cover a portion of the transplant costs, she faces significant expenses related to the surgery.
-For the rest of her life, she will need follow-up care and daily anti-rejection medications.
-Post-transplant medications are very expensive, and they’re as critical to her survival as the transplant itself.
-Brittany lives 80 miles from her transplant center and has to travel back and forth for appointments.
+The average double lung transplant costs more than $1 million.
+And that is only the beginning.
+Even with insurance, which will cover a portion of the transplant cost, she still faces significant expenses related to the surgery.
+For the rest of her life, she will need follow-up care and daily anti-rejection medications, which are as critical to her survival as the transplant itself.

 Thank you for your generosity!

 If you have any questions about The National Foundation for Transplants, feel free to contact the staff at 800-489-3863.

 This fundraiser supports